 There are two strong predictors in the decision tree.
-Outlook is the first predictor.
+The outlook is the first predictor.
 Kids will play on the playground 4 out of 5 times when the weather outlook is sunny.
 When the forecast is rainy, the kids do not play outside.
 In case the outlook is cloudy, humidity is the second predictor.
 Kids are not likely to play outside if humidity is high (which it usually is when it rains).
-However, when humidity is normal kids are likely to play outside.
+However, when humidity is normal, kids are likely to play outside.

-In other words: the weather forecast and humidity can be used to rather accurately predict whether kids will play on the playground outside accurately.
+In other words: the weather forecast and humidity can be used to predict whether kids will play on the playground outside accurately.
 Of course, in an organization, you’re not interested in predicting these specific outcomes.
 Rather, you will use HR metrics to predict business outcomes.

-Even though this simple example might seem very logical, it does show how predictive analytics work.
-It all boils down to algorithms that learn from existing data are used to make specific predictions about the (near) future.
+This simple example is an excellent showcase of how predictive analytics work.
+It all boils down to algorithms that learn from existing data to make predictions about the future.
 Eric Siegel (2013) compares this to a salesperson.
 Positive and negative interactions teach a salesperson which techniques work and which do not.
-In a similar way, predictive analytics is a process that enables organizations to learn from previous experiences (data).
+In a similar way, predictive analytics enable organizations to learn from previous experiences or data.